-This module provides an introduction to research methods, and is particularly suitable as an introduction to practice-based and practice-led research in creative practice.
-It offers research training that can be used as preparation and foundation for MA, MPhil and PhD research and the development of professional practice.
-Research approaches, suitable for practice-led disciplines, such as literature reviews and formal case studies will be undertaken, and written work will make use of scholarly conventions.
+This module provides an introduction to research in Art, Architecture and Design, and is particularly suitable as an introduction to creative practice-based and creative practice-led research.
+It offers research training that can be used as preparation and foundation for MPhil and PhD research and the development of professional practice.
+Research approaches suitable for practice-led disciplines are introduced and written work will make use of scholarly conventions.

 This module aims to:

-- Enable students to understand what is meant by research in art, architecture and design as a disciplined intellectual practice and effective activity;
+• enable students to understand what is meant by research in art, architecture and design;

 The module will introduce and explore:

 • the nature of research in art, architecture and design;